TheGeekA69/magic-gate/README.md

 # Installation:

 ## Initialization:
-Extract the magic-gate-master folder to the root of your account and in a terminal, change directory:
+Extract the magic-gate folder **to the root** of your account and in a terminal, change directory:

-	cd ~/magic-gate-master
+	cd ~/magic-gate

 Execute install.sh with

 	sh install.sh

-and follow the instructions.
-It will add the 'magicgate' alias to your .bashrc and clean up after the installation.
-Source your `.bashrc` and type `magicgate` in a terminal to start the script.
+and enter your password as prompted.
+Magic Gate needs to transfer it files to directories requiring root access.
+It will add the 'magicgate' alias to your `.bashrc` (or `.zshrc` on macOS) and clean up after the installation.
+Source your `.bashrc` (or `.zshrc`) and type `magicgate` in a terminal to start the script.

 ## Dependencies: adb, scrcpy (if you want to use it) and zenity